horvbalint/surreal-ts/README.md

 `In*` should be used for every action where you are sending data to the database and `Out*` should be used for the responses from the database.

-All table name will be converted to PascalCase for the type definition names.
+The table names will be converted to PascalCase in the type names.

 ### Table structures and metadata

 This section contains an exported typescript object describing every table and their fields.
 This object can be used to get the possible values of a literal field or to generate ui elements based on the database structure.

 If the `store-meta-in-db` options is true, surreal-ts will write this object back into the database inside the table specified in option `metadata-table-name`.

-The generated table will contain a record for every table in the database, where each records id is the tables name.
+The generated table will contain a record for every table in the database, where each record's id is the table's name.
 The 'user' table, will have an id like: `table_meta:user`.
 This makes it easy to query the structure and metadata of a specific table.

 The form of this object is described by the content of the following section.